Write your story

-Each day will start with a swim in the rock pools of the Tradow Pass, yoga or a sunrise walk around the village and a hearty Karoo breakfast with a group discussion and reading session, led by All About Writing’s Jo-Anne Richards and Joanne Hichens.
+Start each day with a swim in the rock pools of the Tradouw Pass, yoga or a sunrise walk around the village and a hearty Karoo breakfast with a group discussion and reading session, led by All About Writing’s Jo-Anne Richards and Joanne Hichens.

 You’ll be free to write for the rest of the day either at The Karoo Art Hotel – or, indeed, in any inspiring corner of Barrydale that you choose.

 Each writer will have a daily one-on-one mentoring session with Jo-Anne or Joanne.

 For those who don’t have an existing project, we offer daily creative exercises with feedback, or brainstorming sessions with the Jo-Annes.